 Prerequisites, BIOL 101, CHEM 101, 102 and NUTR 240.
 Permission of the instructor for students lacking the prerequisites.
-Function of the human body focusing on nutrient interaction.
+Function of the human body focusing on chemical properties, function and metabolism of nutrients.
 Biochemistry of nutrients with a limited focus on medical aspects of nutrient metabolism.
 For advanced undergraduates and graduate students needing to enhance background prior to NUTR 600.
 Spring.
 Styblo and Krupenko, S.